 - Reaching out and seeking collaboration with other RDM initiatives to evaluate and support skills development as well as RDM infrastructures.

-In its 2020 Workplan, the group has committed to:
+In its 2023 Workplan, the group has committed to several priorities, outlined below: